Calculate your loan and mortgage payments in Canada with our easy-to-use calculator. Get accurate mortgage rates in minutes

 - Since looking for affordable home loan, it can be a little overwhelming.
 The manual computation of monthly payment and interest rates are stressful.
 So the use of mortgage loan calculator gives you convenience in obtaining the accurate payment schedule results in just few minutes.

 How to Use a Loan Calculator Correctly

-The term loan refers to a contract between the lender and a borrower where the borrower receives an amount (the principal) which he/she is compelled to pay.
-There are thousands of loans that were developed since it was created.
+The term loan refers to a contract between a lender and a borrower where the borrower receives an amount (the principal) that he/she is obligated to pay.
+There are thousands of loans that have been developed since it was created.
 Most of the loans are classified into: